-For the first time, New York City schools are dedicating a full week, April 8–12, 2019, to celebrating youth voice, the importance of registering to vote, and civic empowerment.
-Activities include:
+For the first time, New York City schools dedicated a full week, April 8–12, 2019, to celebrating youth voice, the importance of registering to vote, and civic empowerment.
+Activities included:

 - Voter registration of all eligible high school students.
 To be eligible, a student must be a U.S. citizen and 18 years old by December 31, 2019.

 - A poster competition in which high school students are invited to showcase their artistic talents and civic engagement beliefs.

 - A public speaking competition called SoapboxNYC.
 Students compete by speaking out on issues that affect them and their communities.
 Students in all grades can participate.